cppseminar/apc-lectures/public/lectures/threads.md

 * Small portion of CPU is actually computing stuff as in good old days of i486
 * Nowadays large portion of CPU is dedicated to other tasks (branch prediction, out of order execution, caching, pipelining, etc.)
-* To truely exploit performance of modern CPUs, parallelism must be exploited
+* To truly exploit performance of modern CPUs, parallelism must be exploited
     * Using vector instructions (SIMD)
     * Using multiple cores (threads)
     * Keeping the pipeline full and make branch prediction work
-    * Undestanding memory hierarchy and latency
+    * Understanding memory hierarchy and latency

 ## Architecture